Practical tips for your stay

 Shopping

-During a congress or meeting trip it is nice to buy some local and Finnish products to take home with you.
+During a confererence or meeting trip it is nice to buy some local and Finnish products to take home with you.
 There are many shopping centres in the city centre of Jyväskylä, such as Sokkari, Forum and Tawast, of which in Tawast there is, for example, a popular Marimekko store.
-In addition to these, there are charming boutiques, brick-and-mortar stores along with specialised shops in the city centre, such as the Taito-Shop Aivia, the Alvar Aalto Shop, the Toivola Old Courtyard as well as the Pienikamari Shop and Ellin Kirja & Putiikki, where you can buy souvenirs.
+In addition to these, there are charming boutiques, brick-and-mortar stores along with specialised shops in the city centre, such as the Alvar Aalto Shop in the museum centre, the Toivola Old Courtyard as well as the Pienikamari Shop and Ellin Kirja & Putiikki, where you can buy souvenirs.

-Very close to the city, there are also Puttipaja Design Puoti Wanha Paja and Outlet, Panda’s factory outlet and Viherlandia Carden Centre that provide a wide variety of opportunities for shopping.
+Very close to the city, there are also Puttipaja Outlet, Panda’s factory outlet and Viherlandia Carden Centre that provide a wide variety of opportunities for shopping.
 University products can be ordered through the online store or bought from JYU SOPPI outlets (Soppi University Shop) in the Semma Restaurants and from the pop-up SOPPI shop on the campus.

 Seasonal markets and fairs are being arranged in Jyväskylä, providing local products and services and bringing special products in various fields available in the city centre.